 Cascade Regional Program

-Cascade Regional Program provides support for children with vision impairment, hearing impairment, severe orthopedic impairment and autism spectrum disorder.
-The program’s staff consists of licensed teachers in special education and licensed occupational and physical therapists.
-The program’s mission is to collaborate with school districts and EI/ECSE programs so that children may benefit from the intervention and educational opportunities provided.
-Services include consultation, assessment, instruction, and adaptive or specialized materials and equipment.
+Cascade Regional Program provides support for children with deafblindness, vision impairment, hearing impairment, severe orthopedic impairment, traumatic brain injury and autism spectrum disorder.
+The program’s staff consists of licensed teachers in special education, augmentative communication specialists and occupational and physical therapists.
+The program’s mission is to collaborate with school districts and EI/ECSE programs so that children experiencing a Regional (“low incidence, high need’) disability benefit from the intervention and educational opportunities provided.
+Services may include consultation, assessment, instruction, and adaptive or specialized materials and equipment.

 Early Intervention / Early Childhood Special Education (EI/ECSE)

 The EI/ECSE program provides special education services in Linn, Benton, and Lincoln counties to children from birth to kindergarten age that are demonstrating a significant developmental delay in one or more areas and/or meet disability eligibility criteria in one of the following categories:

 - Emotional Disturbance

 The SEES program offers support to students across a broad spectrum of services.